-A federal criminal defense lawyer in Garland, TX helps people and businesses facing serious legal jeopardy in the federal court system – with potential outcomes like incarceration, financial ruin, and irreversible reputational damage.
+A federal criminal defense lawyer in Garland, TX helps people and businesses facing serious legal jeopardy in the federal court system – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.

 Federal criminal cases in Garland, TX follow an entirely separate path than cases in state court: they’re more aggressive, more procedurally demanding, and handled by seasoned federal prosecutors.

-You don’t have to go through this alone, Combs Waterkotte‘s Garland, TX federal criminal defense lawyers are ready to step in early with proven federal defense experience – built on decades of courtroom knowledge and a history of defending our clients’ freedom.
-Every day counts — let us help you take back control.
+You don’t have to go through this alone, Combs Waterkotte‘s Garland, TX federal criminal defense lawyers are ready to step in early with proven federal defense experience – backed by deep knowledge of the federal court system and a track record of protecting our clients’ rights.
+The sooner you call, the more we can do, and the sooner you can move on with your life.

 Cases Handled